 Next, place one leg, or your injured leg, into the middle area of the walker.
 Don't step close to the front bar.
 Keep the walker still as you step in.

 Finally, push straight down on the grips of the walker as you bring your other leg forward.
 Repeat the process by moving your walker forward and stepping into it one leg at a time.

 Don't lean over the walker

-When you use the walker, it's important to stay upright as you move.
+When you use the walker, stay upright as you move.
 This will help protect your back.
 Always step into the walker, rather than walking behind it.
-Be careful not to push the walker too far in front of you or set the handles too high.
+Don't push the walker too far in front of you or set the handles too high.

-Whatever walker you choose, make sure you maintain it.
-Worn out or loose rubber caps or grips and loose or excessively tight brakes may increase your risk of falling while using a walker.
-For help selecting and maintaining a walker, consult your doctor or physical therapist.
+Whatever walker you choose, don't overload it and make sure you maintain it.
+Worn-out or loose rubber caps or grips and loose or excessively tight brakes might increase your risk of falling while using a walker.
+For help maintaining a walker, consult your doctor or physical therapist.